GRIDAPPSD/app-deconfliction/competing-apps/README.md

 If the first dimension is 'timestamps', the the second dimension is all the apps for which there are ConflictMatrix['timestamps'] entries.
 There is no device dimension for ConflictMatrix['timestamps'] as when set-points for an app are updated they replace all previous device set-points and thus a single timestamp applies to all devices for that app.

+Note that the name ConflictMatrix could be considered a misnomer for what is stored in the structure.
+ConflictMatrix represents the most recent set-points (and associated timestamps) for an app over all devices for which that app has a set-point.
+There may or may not be conflicts (different set-point values) in ConflictMatrix for any individual device between apps.

 To summarize, the following code snippet will iterate over and print all ConflictMatrix entries and associated timestamps:

 ```` bash